 - Always put your removable appliance in its carrying case when you're not wearing it.
 Never wrap it in a napkin or tissue where it might be forgotten and thrown away.

 - Keep your appliance away from pets.
+Always close the case, and place away from your pets.

 - Never store your appliance near a heat source or in the sun.